kimberlycoy/enjoyhint/README.md

 ```

 #### Properties of the step configuration
+* `"hideClose" : true` - Default: false.
+Remove's close button from walkthrough.
+User cannot close the walkthrough and return to site.

+#### Properties of the step configuration
 * `"event selector" : "description"` - to describe a step you should set an event type, selecte element and add description for this element (hint)
 * `keyCode` - the code of a button, which triggers the next EnjoyHint step upon a click.
 Defined by the “key” event. (“key #block” : “hello”).
 * `event_selector` - if you need to attach an event (that was set in "event" property) to other selector, you can use this one